-Symbol Definitions of Significance of Effects Against the IIA Objectives General assumptions on the nature of effects ++ Significant Positive Effect: the option or policy supports the achievement of this objective; it addresses all relevant assessment questions and could result in a potentially significant beneficial effect e.g. improved access by walking and cycling modes to a local or town centre Permanent Continual Magnitude: High 80%+ receptor or environmental capacity affected; or Medium 40-80% of receptor or environmental capacity of affected The effect could be to: + Minor Positive Effect: the option or policy supports the achievement of this objective; it addresses some relevant assessment questions, although it may have only a minor beneficial effect Reversible Infrequent or intermittent Magnitude: Low 20-40% of receptor or capacity affected.
+Symbol Definitions of General assumptions on the nature of effects Gymbol .
+Significance of Effects Against the IIA Objectives Ceneral assumptions on the nature of enects ++ Significant Positive Effect: the option or policy supports the achievement of this objective; it addresses all relevant assessment questions and could result in a potentially significant beneficial effect e.g. improved access by walking and cycling modes to a local or town centre Permanent Continual Magnitude: High 80%+ receptor or environmental capacity affected; or Medium 40-80% of receptor or environmental capacity of affected The effect could be to: • enhance and redefine a location in a positive manner, making a contribution at a national or international scale; • repair or restore receptors badly damaged or degraded through previous uses; and/or • improve one or more key elements/features/characteristics of a receptor with recognised quality such as a specific regional or national designation. + Minor Positive Effect: the option or policy supports the achievement of this objective; it addresses some relevant assessment questions, although it may have only a minor beneficial effect Reversible Infrequent or intermittent Magnitude: Low 20-40% of receptor or capacity affected.
 The size, nature and location of a proposed scheme could: • improve undesignated yet recognised receptor qualities at the neighbourhood scale; • fit into or with the existing location and existing receptor qualities; • affect a localised receptor; and/or • enable the restoration of valued characteristic features partially lost through other land uses.
 0 Neutral Effect: the option or policy has N/A

 Symbol Definitions of General assumptions on the nature of effects

-G y S G. Significance of
+Oyllibol Significance of

 Effects Against the

 IIA Objectives

 no impact or effect

 and is neutral

 insofar as the

 benefits and

 drawbacks appear

 equal and neither is

 considered

 significant

 Uncertain Effect: N/A

 Uncertain or

 insufficient

 ? information on

-which to determine
+• which to determine

 the assessment at

 this stage

 Minor Negative Reversible

 Effect: the option of Infrequent or intermittent

 policy appears to Magnitude: Low 20-40% of receptor or capacity affected.

-The size, nature and location of a proposed scheme could:
+conflict with the The size, nature and location of a proposed scheme could:

-conflict with the be out of scale with the location;

-achievement of this affect a localised receptor; and/or
+achievement of this be out of scale with the location; affect a localized recentor; and/or

-- objective; it does not leave an adverse impact on a receptor of
+objective; it does not affect a localised receptor; and/orleave an adverse impact on a receptor of

 address relevant recognised quality such as a specific district or

 assessment county designation.

-questions and may

-result in minor
+questions and may result in minor

 adverse effects

+Permanent

-Significant Permanent
+Significant Irreversible

-Negative Effect: Irreversible
+Negative Effect: Continual

-the option or policy Continual Magnitude: High 80%+ receptor or environmental capacity
+the option or policy Magnitude: High 80%+ receptor or environmental capacity

 works against the affected; or Medium 40-80% of receptor or environmental

-achievement of this capacity of affected

-objective; it does not The effect could be:
+achievement of this capacity of affected The effect could be:

-address relevant to permanently degrade, diminish or destroy the
+objective; it does not to permanently degrade, diminish or destroy the

+address relevant integrity of the receptor;

-assessment integrity of the receptor;to cause a very high-quality receptor to be
+assessment to cause a very high-quality receptor to be

-questions; it could to cause a very high-quality receptor to be permanently changed and its quality diminished;
+questions; it could permanently changed and its quality diminished;

 exacerbate a not fully mitigable and may cumulatively amount to a

-negative situation severe adverse effect;
+negative situation severe adverse effect;at a considerable variance to the location, degrading

-and may result in a at a considerable variance to the location, degrading the integrity of the recentor, and/or
+and may result in a the integrity of the receptor; and/or

-potentially the integrity of the receptor; and/orsubstantially damaging to a high-quality receptor such
+potentially substantially damaging to a high-quality receptor such

 significant adverse as a specific regional or national designation.

-effect e.g. loss of all , 5
+effect e.g. loss of all

 or part of a

 designated